KY25A_1.TextGrid josef-fruehwald_speaker.TextGrid

 Processing a single file

-There are a few different ways you can process a single file with fave_recode
+There are a few different ways you can process a single file with fave_recode.

 Only input file and scheme provided